 How Often Should Hermit Crabs Eat Banana?

-One chopped-up medium-sized banana is more than enough for a colony of hermit crabs.
+One chopped-up medium-sized banana is enough for a colony of hermit crabs.
 Start small by limiting each hermit crab to one slice of banana.

 You can feed hermit crabs banana 1-2 times per week.
 As banana appeals to hermit crabs, it’s best held back as a training reward.
 The less frequently you give them banana, the more effective it’ll be.

-Banana shouldn’t be the cornerstone of a hermit crab’s diet, but it’s a good supplementary snack.
+Banana shouldn’t be the cornerstone of a hermit crab’s diet but is a good supplementary snack.
 Hermit crabs like the taste and smell of banana, and consumption will benefit their health if fed in moderation.